EmaniAditya/blog-application/README.md

 # Blog Application

-A full-stack blog application built with the MERN stack (MongoDB, Express.js, React.js, Node.js), featuring user authentication, post management, and commenting system.
+A full-stack blog application built with the MERN stack (MongoDB, Express.js, React.js, Node.js), with user authentication, post management, and commenting system.

 ## Prerequisites

 Before you begin, ensure you have installed:
 - Node.js
-- MongoDB (running locally though docker or have a MongoDB Atlas account)
+- MongoDB (running locally through docker or have a MongoDB Atlas account)
 - npm package manager

 ## Project Structure